Canada's Disability Tax Credit 2023

 How to Get the Disability Tax Credit

-Revenue Canada decided to stop letting people know about the Disability Tax Credit about a decade ago, so our MP, Peter Julian, (NewWestminster-Burnaby), has taken the challenge on.
-He has been giving seminars on it from coast-to-coast-to-coast for years, as MLA Jennifer Whiteside explained, in introducing the proceeding.
-Julian is determined that those with disabilities get their full entitled measure from the government.
+Revenue Canada decided to stop letting people know about the Disability Tax Credit about a decade ago, so our MP, Peter Julian, (NewWestminster-Burnaby), has taken on the challenge.
+He has been giving seminars on the Tax Credit from coast-to-coast-to-coast for years.
+MP Julian is determined that those with disabilities get their full entitled measure from the government.

-It was a full house at Century House in New Westminster last Saturday, when Peter Julian gave his detailed talk with power point slides followed with a half-hour of question answering, and more time allotted to one-on-one meetings with individuals with particular issues.
+It was a full house at Century House in New Westminster when Peter Julian gave his detailed talk with power point slides followed with a half-hour of question answering, with more time allotted to one-on-one meetings with individuals with particular issues.

 As he explains, those who can get a Disability Tax Credit Certificate can expect to receive considerable money from the Federal Government over time.
 If begun early, it can add up to a decent nest-egg.
 Money can also be received retroactively.